YBCS/RPS_GA/README.md

     - load the weights and see how it performs
     - noooo I forgot to use the cached brain; what about cached score
     - when it times out, I cannot really use agents[0] for the "winner" case

+    - we can use Array.slice() to get a copy of an Array